Py4Phy/PHY432/modules/setup_unix/environment_installation.md

 See also [trouble shooting problems during the installation]({{ site.wiki.url }}/installation-troubleshooting)

-## Credit
+## Credits

-The instructions were taken from [Software Carpentry](https://software-carpentry.org/) (in particular [David Dotson's 2016 workshop at ASU](http://smallerthings.org/2016-01-07_asu_physics/)) and adapted for the PHY 494 class.
+The instructions were originally taken from [Software Carpentry](https://software-carpentry.org/) (in particular [David Dotson's 2016 workshop at ASU](http://smallerthings.org/2016-01-07_asu_physics/)) and adapted for the PHY 432 class.